John Coleraine Hanbury Barcroft

-John Coleraine Hanbury Barcroft (2 August 1908 – 6 June 1958) was a British colonial administrator who served as the British resident to Brunei from 1951 to 1954.
+John Coleraine Hanbury Barcroft (2 August 1908 – 6 June 1958) was a British colonial administrator and civil servant who served as the British resident to Brunei from 1951 to 1954, Financial Secretary of Sarawak from June 1955 to May 1958, and as Chief Secretary of Sarawak from May 1958 to his death on 6 June 1958.

 Early life and education

 John Coleraine Hanbury Barcroft was born on 2 August 1908 to Lieutenant-Colonel J. H. P. Barcroft of Kensington Close, W8, and Mrs. Barcroft of Marchwood, Hampshire.
 He received his education at Weymouth College and pursued further studies in Continental Europe.

 Career

 Early career

 Barcroft joined the Rajah's service as a cadet in February 1930 and spent his first seven years in the second division.
 During this time, he quickly acquired proficiency in the Dayak language and developed a deep understanding of Dayak law and customs.
 His skills and knowledge earned him recognition as one of the most outstanding young officers in Dayak administration.
 In 1931, Bertram Brooke selected him to accompany an expedition from the second division across the watershed to the Entabai and down the Kanowit River in an effort to quell Dayak unrest in the region.
 Barcroft served as an interpreter during Brooke’s interview with Asun, the rebel leader.

 For the next year, Barcroft was actively involved in operations against the rebels, leading up to their surrender in 1933.
 To help resettle and pacify the Dayak community after the uprising, a new administrative station was established in the interior of Kanowit District in 1937, where Barcroft was appointed the first district officer of Meluan.
 He later served in Lawas and upper Sarawak before being stationed in Mukah at the time of the Japanese invasion.

 After a brief furlough at home and the hardships of life as a civilian prisoner of war in Kuching, Barcroft returned to Sarawak to engage with the Dayaks on the issue of cession.
 Following the liberation, he resumed his service as a resident in the second division.
 In April 1946, he was appointed resident of Simanggang, and the following year, in 1947, he took up the role of resident of the third division.